mikrdgz/recharge-docs/docs/webhooks-overview.md

 Here is an example workflow:

-If you offer a subscription where the product a customer receives should changeb every month, your application can listen for the `order/created` callback and when it receives it, make a REST API call to change the product belonging to that subscription.
+If you offer a subscription where the product a customer receives should change every month, your application can listen for the `order/created` callback and when it receives it, make a REST API call to change the product belonging to that subscription.

 ## Handling the callback request

 Callback payloads are identical to ReCharge's REST API payloads.
 For example, the callback for the `subscription/created` webhook will be identical to the payload of a `GET` request to the `subscriptions/<subscription_id>` endpoint.

 You should acknowledge you've received ReCharge's webhook callback by sending a `200 OK` response.
 If ReCharge doesn't receive a response, or receives any response outside of the `200` range, ReCharge will act as though you did not receive the callback.
 Our server waits 5 seconds for a response.
 If we do not receive a response in that time period we consider the request failed.
 Our system will attempt to send the same webhook 20 times over a period of 48 hours (or two days).
-If the request fails each time our within this timeframe, we will delete this webhook from our system.
+If the request fails each time or within this timeframe, we will delete this webhook from our system.
 At present we also log these deleted webhooks in our system.

 <br>